Mikuel210/StarCore/README.md

 ### ⚙️ ️Protocols

-Protocols handle temporary actions.
-They can also define UIs and interact with other systems and protocols.
-Think of them as automations on steroids.
+Protocols are interactive automations that handle temporary actions.
+They can also define UIs, perform native actions and interact with other systems and protocols.

 Imagine a world where: